rails/rails/guides/source/action_text_overview.md

 When using this method, Action Text requires attachments to have a signed global ID (sgid).
 By default, all Active Record models in a Rails app mix in the `GlobalID::Identification` concern, so they can be resolved by a signed global ID and are therefore `ActionText::Attachable` compatible.

-Action Text minifies the HTML you insert on save, so that it can re-render it with up-to-date content later on.
+Action Text references the HTML you insert on save so that it can re-render with up-to-date content later on.
 This makes it so that you can reference models and always display the current content when those records change.

-Action Text will load up the model from the global id and then render it with the default partial path when you render the content.
+Action Text will load up the model from the global ID and then render it with the default partial path when you render the content.

 An Action Text Attachment can look like this: